ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-03-03-basic-nlp-resources.md

     - chapters 1-4 at least, skip the stuff on speech recognition
 1. some basic introduction to python and programming
 	- doesn't matter what it is you just need to be able to set up a development environment and function in python
     - when i taught this i based my introduction on the indroduction section from [quant-econ](https://quantecon.org) they've since reorganized
+	- github is probably worth your time
 2. learn the basics of interacting with edgar, and using regular expressions in python
 	- [anand et al. (2020)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3576098) is a reasonable overview
 3. find examples similar to what you are trying to do